mattgraham/dotfiles/README.md

 ### To Install
 - Clone this repo to ~/bin/dotfiles
-- Then add this and only this to your .bashrc:
+- Then add this and only this to your .bash_profile:

 ```
   . ~/bin/dotfiles/bashrc